Timi-G/burgerhouse/README.md

 ## Summer Class Assignment
 ### Instructions
-Add 2 more burger types to the options already avaiable on the website
+Add 2 more burger types to the options already available on the website

 ### Hints
 - Download repo as a zip file